How does this medication work? What will it do for me?

 If you have vomiting or diarrhea, or if you take certain medications (such as antibiotics), your pills may not work as well.
 If you start a new medication while taking birth control pills, check with your doctor or pharmacist to make sure that it will not reduce the effectiveness of the pills.
 Use a backup method of birth control, such as latex condoms and spermicidal foam or gel, until you can check with your doctor or pharmacist.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss pills at any time, the risk of becoming pregnant increases.
+If you experience vomiting or diarrhea within 3 to 4 hours after taking the pink tablet, take another tablet as soon as possible.

 If you miss one pill, take it as soon as you remember, and take the next pill at the usual time.
 This means that you might take 2 pills in one day.